 important for figuring out how much you need to put back.
 Smartphone apps like

 Endomondo will estimate how much water you need to get down your neck to

 fitness trackers and GPS running watches will also

 estimate your calorie burn during your last workout.

-However, if your watch or fitness band is working off age, height and weight alone it's not going to give you the full picture.
-Using a heart rate monitor is one way to increase the accuracy of your calorie burn information because the Polar M400 will know what zones you've been exercising in with information that's specific to you.
+However, if your watch or fitness band is working off age, height and weight alone, it's not going to give you the full picture.
+Using a heart rate monitor is one way to increase the accuracy of your calorie burn information, and the Polar M600 will know what zones you've been exercising in with information that's specific to you.